Daniel-Chin/WorldOfBlogs/readme.md

 ### /user/:username
   Shows how many blogs, but no link
 ### /history/:index
+  The blog you viewed, accessed by the index
 ### /mine/:index
+  The blog you wrote, accessed by the index
 ### /edit/:mine_index
+  Edit a blog you wrote
 ### /new
+  Create a blog
 ### /invalid-cookie
   'Your sign in has expired. '

+## Future Work
+* User quotes